-- 15. community commercial uses to be built in close proximity to residential. - 16. that new or redeveloping commercial sites incorporate pedestrian-oriented design by: - a. including buildings that front onto a street with a zero setback at the ground floor level; - b. creating the appearance of regularly spaced frontages;
+- community commercial uses to be built in close proximity to residential. - 16. that new or redeveloping commercial sites incorporate pedestrian-oriented design by: - including buildings that front onto a street with a zero setback at the ground floor level; - b. creating the appearance of regularly major community services to locate within mixed use development or in close proximity to commercial, residential or local community services.

+- spaced frontages;

-- c. including storefront windows and street fronting entrances; and - d. including outdoor seating/patios.
+- including storefront windows and street fronting entrances; and

+- d. including outdoor seating/patios.